rohanjos486/ttsky-verilog-loopers/docs/info.md

 ## How it works

 This DSP Core is a continuous streaming filter.
-It takes an 8-bit digital signal on `ui_in` processes it through a configurable mathematical pipeline, and outputs the filtered 8-bit result on `uo_out`.
+It takes an 8-bit digital signal on `ui_in`, processes it through a configurable mathematical pipeline, and outputs the filtered 8-bit result on `uo_out`.

 **The Configuration Cycle**